fortythreesam/FourthYearProject/report/report.md

 #### 2.2.3 Selection, Crossover & Mutating

 There are a number of different techniques for the selection of individuals that are used to create a population for the next generation.
 One example of a selection function that this project uses is tournament selection.
 Tournament selection randomly takes a small group of individuals and returns the best performing amongst them.
 The crossover step pairs up the selected individuals and creates two new individuals.
 It creates the new individuals by applying a point crossover on the bits strings and returning the two possible results.
 Finally, there is a chance, decided by the user, for an individual in the next population to be mutated in some way.
 One common way to do this is to flip one bit in the bit string.
+The EA does this to prevent every individual from becoming the exact same and preventing further experimentation.

 ### 2.3 Evaluation Metrics